apoco/node-pw-client/docs/explanation/coding-standards.md

 - **Minimize allocations** in audio callback paths
 - **Prefer stack allocation** over heap in C++
-- **Use appropriate audio formats** (Float32 for most cases, Float64 for precision)
-- **Profile regularly** with real-world examples

 ### JavaScript ↔ C++ Interface

 - **Batch operations** to reduce crossing overhead
 - **Use TypedArrays** for bulk data transfer
 - **Minimize object creation** in hot paths

----

-**Note:** These preferences should be followed for consistency, but can be discussed and evolved as the project grows.